-Statistics is a method of analysing data and converting the row data into a more understandable form.
-Statistics is used to compute or manipulate numerical data.
+Statistics is a method of analysing data and converting the raw data into a more understandable form.
 Generally, statistics is used to compute, manipulate and organise the set of numerical data.
-If we have large numerical data, then statistics is the best mathematical method to summarize the data in the most representative manner.
-Statistics is one of the branches of applied mathematics.
-Statistics is used in many areas, like weather forecasting, where raw numerical data is converted into useful presentable data, and similarly in psychology, geology, sociology, and probability.
-The real-life application of statistics is in business decision making and sports analytics, where they compare data of different or the same sports persons.
+If we have large numerical data, then statistics is the best mathematical method to summarise the data in the most representative manner.
+Statistics is a branch of applied mathematics.
+Statistics is used in many areas, such as weather forecasting, where raw numerical data is converted into useful, presentable information, and similarly in fields like psychology, geology, sociology, and probability.
+The real-life application of statistics is in business decision-making and sports analytics, where they compare data of different or the same sports persons.

-These notes contain all the topics, subtopics, formulae, and important key points of statistics.
-These notes cover the basic definition of statistics, what is class interval, frequency, mean, mode and median, types of data and their related subtopics.
-CBSE Class 10 chapter Statistics also includes the cumulative frequency and formulae.
+These NCERT notes contain all the topics, subtopics, formulae, and important key points of statistics.
+These notes cover the basic definition of statistics, what is class interval?, frequency, mean, mode and median, types of data and their related subtopics.
+The CBSE Class 10 Statistics chapter also includes cumulative frequency and formulae.
 Students must practice all the topics of statistics and their examples from the NCERT Exemplar Solutions for Class 10 Maths Chapter 13 Statistics.
-Students must practice questions and check their solutions using the NCERT Solutions for Class 10 Maths Chapter 13 Statistics.
+Our Subject Matter Expert covers all the chapters in the NCERT class 10th maths notes of class 10, including all the required definitions, formulas, and examples.
+For full syllabus coverage and solved exercises as well as a downloadable PDF, please visit this link: NCERT.

-Statistics: Statistics is the branch of applied mathematics that is concerned with analysing, organizing and presenting data more presentable and useful form.
+Statistics: Statistics is the branch of applied mathematics that is concerned with analysing, organising and presenting data more presentable and useful form.

 There are two types of data:

-1. Ungrouped Data: When data is unorganized or in the form of row data, or an observation is not classified into any group, it is called ungrouped data.
+1. Ungrouped Data: When data is unorganised or in the form of row data, or an observation is not classified into any group, it is called ungrouped data.

 Example: The marks of the students of class 3rd out of 50.